 You are welcome to have a support person, or third party attend these virtual meetings to help recall what was discussed as we do not routinely record these ourselves.

 Your contact and query may be able to be resolved within one call to us, especially if it is a simple matter of confirming an ACC process or getting started on your ACC journey.
-If it is complex, we will stay with you throughout your journey.
+If things are more complex, we’ll walk alongside you for as long as our support is helpful and appropriate to your needs.

 To help you with your ACC-related query, we may request: